versalitas/node_course_summary/README.md

 Promises are objects that can have three states: pending, resolved and rejected.
 It is used to manage asynchronous operations (non blocking).
 They can be chained with .then() and error handled with .catch().

+The promise constructor takes a callback function known as the executor function which in its turn takes two functions as parametres... resolve() and reject().

 ```
 //this returns the promise